-During the year the ESFA permitted the Academy to retain a £450,000 VAT refund as a loan to meet ongoing working capital requirements.
-At the year end the Academy had cash resources of £350,000.
+During the year to 31 August 2020 the ESFA permitted the Academy to retain a £450,000 VAT refund as a loan to meet ongoing working capital requirements.
+The ESFA have not yet set out any repayment terms for that loan but have made it clear in meetings that repayment will be required in the medium term.

+At the year end the Academy had cash resources of £361,000, an increase of some £11,000 during the year.

-The ESFA have not yet set out any repayment terms for that loan but have made it clear that repayment will be required at some stage.
-Following a recent meeting with the ESFA they have informed the Academy in writing that in the light of the Trust's deficit and cash flow issues immediate repayment in full would not be requested but that they would continue to support the Trust to recover its financial position and agree a repayment plan in 2021.
+In January 2021 the ESFA informed the Academy in writing that in the light of the Trust's deficit and cash flow issues immediate repayment of the loan in full would not be requested but that they would continue to support the Trust to recover its financial position and agree a repayment plan in 2021.